-Maria Lucero Padilla has served as co-director, facilitator, and content expert of Berkeley Interactive Theater for 10 years.
+Maria Lucero Padilla (pronouns: she/her/hers) has served as co-director, facilitator, and content expert of Berkeley Interactive Theater for 10 years.
 As lead facilitator in BIT she uses live theater and audience participation to depict, analyze and strategize solutions to problematic workplace and classroom interactions with the goal of raising awareness, promoting dialogue, effecting small and large-scale policy and organizational change around emotionally charged multi-generational issues of race, class, gender, sexual orientation, ability and status, specifically as these issues relate to the Berkeley experience.

 She has a 30+ year career in higher education as a multi-cultural education and retention specialist.
 She is the Compliance Education Manager in the Office for the Prevention of Harassment and Discrimination (OPHD) and develops and implements specialized and tailored sexual & racial harassment prevention and multicultural competency education programs for all campus constituencies.
 She provides consultation, policy formulation and programming in areas of student/staff retention, student leadership development, multicultural organizational development, and campus/classroom climate issues.

 She is committed to reinventing education and enhancing multidisciplinary experiential learning and collaborative problem solving.

 Louel Señores (pronouns: he/him/his) is a UC Berkeley alumnus who has served as lead script developer, playwright, and company actor with Berkeley Interactive Theater for 10 years.

 Berkeley Interactive Theater's script-developing process is a collaborative one, with scenarios co-created by BIT along with BIT's sponsoring organizations.
 He hopes that every script he writes has complex characters who are able to fully embody the many different perspectives and voices they aim to represent.